How Your Physical Health Affects Your Mental Health

 Finding the Right Mental Health Care Provider

 Choosing a mental health professional is an important decision, on par with choosing a primary care doctor.
-If you just need to speak with a mental health professional, you can call one through Sami-Aid and be connected within minutes.
+If you just need to speak with a behavioral health nurse, you can call one through SAMI-Aid and be connected within minutes.
 It costs only $39.99 per call to speak with a licensed psychiatrist or psychologist!
 You can schedule behavioral health consultations at your own convenience at a future date.
 If you would like same-day talk therapy, our behavioral health nurses are available for only $39.99 per session.
-If you prefer to see a psychiatrist or other mental health professional in person, Sami-Aid can help you find one whom you like and trust at an affordable and up-front price.
+If you prefer to see a psychiatrist or other mental health professional in person, SAMI-Aid can help you find one whom you like and trust at an affordable and up-front price.